 Release notes

 The project is currently released as containers, versioned by release date.
-The latest version is tagged :latest.
+The latest stable version is tagged :latest, while release candidates are tagged :unstable.

 XXXX-XX-XX.1